 Don’t walk through tulip fields!

 What?
 I cannot take photos in tulip fields in The Netherlands?
 No. Unless a farmer gives you permission.
 These tulip fields aren’t here for your Instagram page.
 They are here because it’s the work and thus food of the farmer and his or her family.
 If you walk through the tulip fields, sit in the tulip fields or even lay down in the tulip fields, you can easily damage or completely destroy a lot of tulip bulbs.
 And, you will spread insects, fungus and diseases from one field to another, which will destroy bulbs.
-This means that the farmer gets no money for that part of the field.
-Or he or she needs to throw it away or even gets a disease in the tulip bulbs in half of the fields.
+This means that the farmer gets no money for that part of the field: and that is not something that you want to do.

 Where can I find and see local tulip fields without tourists in Noord- Holland, The Netherlands?

 Schagen and surroundings